Christopher Sainsbury : Represented Artist

 - Browse articles by and about Christopher Sainsbury

 - Browse events featuring music by Christopher Sainsbury

 Artist website: http://www.sainsburymusic.com/

-I was born at Gosford in 1963 and have spent most of my life in that region.
+I was born on the Central Coast of NSW in 1963 and have spent most of my life in that region.
 Presently I live in Canberra where I am a Senior Lecturer in Composition at the ANU.
 I write orchestral music, chamber music, songs, choral music, and solo instrumental pieces including much guitar music (my instrument).
-I love the orchestral medium, and am fortunate enough to write frequently for various professional and community orchestras, and as such I have a growing body of orchestral works, including works for youth orchestra.
+I work in regional, community and professional contexts.

-My guitar music includes the Concerto for Guitar written at the invitation of Adrian Walter for the Spanish virtuoso guitarist Jose Maria Gallardo del Rey, and it was featured at the Darwin International Guitar Festival 2002.
-As well as many small guitar solo works there is My Eye Has Seen My Desire (for bass recorder and guitar) which was originally featured in a European tour by Dutch greats Erik Bosgraaf and Izhar Elias in 2004.
+My guitar music includes the Concerto for Guitar written for Spanish virtuoso guitarist Jose Maria Gallardo del Rey, and it was featured at the Darwin International Guitar Festival 2002.
+And as well as many small guitar solo works there is My Eye Has Seen My Desire (for bass recorder and guitar) which was originally featured in a European tour by Dutch greats Erik Bosgraaf and Izhar Elias in 2004.
 And in 2020 I released my Ocean Song CD with the Random Earth Band which features Guy Strazz and myself on guitars.
 I consider it a cross between folk, jazz and surf music.

-Going further back, in 1986 Richard Mills selected my work Horizons for the Queensland Orchestra's New Music Concert Week, and in 1988 the ACO commissioned Homage to TS Eliot, and also my Voyage of the Endeavour for the Nouveaux Singers was performed at the World Expo Brisbane.
+Going further back, in 1986 Richard Mills selected my orchestral work Horizons for the Queensland Theatre Orchestra, and in 1987 the ACO commissioned Homage to TS Eliot, and also my Voyage of the Endeavour for the Nouveaux Singers was commissioned for the World Expo Brisbane 88.

 I still use pencil and manuscript to work with, and Finale to render scores neatly.

 Christopher Sainsbury — current to October 2020